 And here's "The Sheriffmuir Fight", performed by the Corries.
 The lyrics come from Burns' poem, "The Battle of Sheriffmuir".
 I think this version of the song sounds exactly as Roger recalled it in WRITTEN IN MY OWN HEART'S BLOOD, including the bodhrans:

 “Oh, that’s braw, man!”
 Fraser exclaimed.
 “Though yon poet’s got the devil of an accent.
-Where’s he come from, d’ye ken?”Diana Gabaldon's reaction when I posted the link to this video last year:
+Where’s he come from, d’ye ken?”Diana Gabaldon's reaction when I posted the link to this video a couple of years ago:

 “Er . . .
 Ayrshire, I think.”

 Fraser shook his head in admiration and sat back.

 “Could ye maybe write it down for me?” he asked, almost shyly.
 “I wouldna put ye to the trouble of singin’ it again, but I’d dearly love to learn the whole of it.”

 “I--sure,” Roger said, taken aback.
 Well, what harm could it do to let Robert Burns’s poem loose in the world some years in advance of Burns himself?
 “Ken anyone who can play a bodhran?
 It’s best wi’ the drum rattlin’ in the background.”

 (From WRITTEN IN MY OWN HEART'S BLOOD by Diana Gabaldon, chapter 31, "The Shine of a Rocking Horse's Eyes".
 Copyright© 2014 by Diana Gabaldon.
 All rights reserved.)

 I especially like the recording/video of "The Sheriffmuir Fight," by the Corries (this is my favorite version of the song--and the one I had in mind when I wrote the scene in MOBY that Karen quotes from).Happy Burns Day to all of you!